jameskaggwa/shadows/README.md

 shadows supports 2 options, both of which are optional:
 * *shadow_type*  -  _hard | soft _ (Defaults to soft)
 * *padding* - _boolen_ (Defaults to false)

+---
+made by james ssekitoleko free to use

+---